hpiScala/2017/scala_02.md

 ```
 --
-- partition
-  - splits a list based on where it falls with respect to a predicate function
+- partition: splits a list based on where it falls with respect to a predicate function

 ```Scala